 The /insights you wish you had.

-vibe-insights reads your Claude Code transcripts across every machine and your whole history — walls your employer's sessions local-only — and hands back coverage, recall, the cache reveal, trends, and a synthesized read of how you actually work.
+vibe-insights reads your Claude Code transcripts across every machine and your whole history, then hands back coverage, where-was-I recall, the cache reveal, trends, the open threads worth picking back up, and a synthesized read of how you actually work.
+Personal by default, no telemetry, all local.
 The verbose /insights, over everything.

 Includes1 skill